ihajat/GoldMedals/README.md

 3. it is written in Kotlin
 4. It includes Mockito tests
 5. It is using ROOM database.
-6. It uses Dagger 2, but, I have currently removed the implementation , since, there is a subtle bug
+6. It uses Dagger 2
 7. It sorts in descending order of the number of gold medals
+8. Uses corountines for ROOM operations running off the main thread.

 Todo:

-1. add Dagger DI
-2. add header to recyclerview and general improvement to the UI ( increase font size, use percent-guideline for liquid dimensions)
+1. add header to recyclerview and general improvement to the UI ( increase font size, use percent-guideline for liquid dimensions)
-3. Fix broken test and add complete full range of tests
+2. Fix broken test and add complete full range of tests
-4. It currently displays the countries flag , as the American flag, by default, so, it needs to change so that user can select a flag
+3. It currently displays the countries flag , as the American flag, by default, so, it needs to change so that user can select a flag